...

 The Benefit of Worshipping the Gods at Hinomiko-sha

-So, if you have wishes relating to performance arts, remember to ask for god’s help at Hinomiko-sha!
+So, if you have wishes related to the performance arts, remember to ask for God’s help at Hinomiko-sha!

 And because when she was dancing, the fire was lit, it is said that worshipping the gods here will protect you from fire hazards.

 The last benefit of paying respect to the gods at Hinomiko-sha is finding a great romantic relationship.
-Since Ameno Uzumeno Mikoto met her husband due to dancing in front of the cavern, she is also at the shrine helping pilgrims seeking a good life partner.
+Since Ameno Uzumeno Mikoto met her husband while dancing in front of the cavern, she is also at the shrine, helping pilgrims seek a good life partner.

 Hinomiko-sha’s Worship Hall